Credit by Exam

 - Credit awarded through exams does not affect a student's GPA.

-- Credit awarded through exams does not count toward the University's residency requirement.
+- Credit awarded through external exams does not count toward the University's residency requirement.

 - Degree-seeking students at Webster should speak with an academic advisor to discuss how the credit may apply toward degree requirements.